Jung (Korean surname): Latin-alphabet spelling

 In a study by the National Institute of the Korean Language based on a sample of year 2007 applications for South Korean passports, it was found that 48.6% of people with this surname chose to have it spelled in Latin letters as Jung in their passports.
 The Revised Romanization transcription Jeong was at second place with 37.0%, while Chung came in third at 9.2%.
 It was the only one out of the top five surnames (the others being Kim, Park, Lee, and Choi) for which the Revised Romanization spelling was used by more than a few percent of applicants.

 Rarer alternative spellings (the remaining 5.2%) included, in order of decreasing frequency, Joung, Cheong, Chong, Jeoung, Jeung, Choung, Jong, Cheung, Juong, Jeng, Chyung, Jaung, Jueng, and Zheng.
 The spelling Jong, rare in South Korea, is official in North Korea's modified version of the McCune–Reischauer transcription system.

 Lineages

-The Korean family name Jeong can be written with any of three homophonous hanja.
+The Korean family name Jung can be written with any of three homophonous hanja.
 Each of those three are broken down into a number of clans, identified by their bon-gwan (clan hometown, not necessarily the actual residence of the clan members), which indicate different lineages.